Managing Our Environmental Footprint

 Sustainable Building and Workplace Guidelines

-- Covers the entire building lifecycle from site selection, procurement, design development and operation of building assets and workplace across OCBC’s operations.
+We have established the Guidelines to ensure that material sustainability elements are consistently integrated across our workplaces and buildings.
+They encompass the entire building lifecycle — from site selection and procurement to design development and the operation of building assets and workplaces across OCBC’s operations.

 Carbon Procurement Approach